Payment Gateway vs Payment Processor Explained

 When a customer enters credit card details, the gateway captures and immediately encrypts them.
 All of the sensitive cardholder information is protected in transit.
 The gateway then sends the transaction request to either the configured processor or the acquiring bank.
 Once authorised, the gateway sends the response to the merchant system in real time.

-In addition to handling transmissions, gateways can help with tasks such as payment routing, smart cascading between acquiring banks, 3D Secure integration, tokenization, risk and fraud control, reporting, and reconciliation.
+In addition to handling transmissions, gateways can help with tasks such as payment routing, smart cascading between acquiring banks, 3-D Secure integration, tokenization, risk and fraud control, reporting, and reconciliation.

 Processors are frequently integrated inside gateway platforms as configurable connections to external acquiring institutions.
 The gateway then becomes the control centre, while processors act as financial endpoints.